scuzzydude/asimov/asimov.md

 The engineer is responsible for the metric to measure the appreciation of human genius.
 The engineer may use the reserve to commit to ideas that strengthen that system of measurement.
 He may also use it to attack ideas that weaken the system.

 This is a considerable amount of power, and an engineer's personal values come into play.
-It must be done in the open, and the best way to judge an engineer's value is by what he or she values.
-The engineer will report yearly on his commitment of the engineer's reserve.
+It must be done in the open, and the best way to judge an engineer's value is by what they value.
+The engineer will report yearly on their commitment of the engineer's reserve.

 ##### Warnings and retributions